johnalison/obsidian-notes/1-projects/HH4b/Run2 HH4b AN.md

 # To do
 - [ ] L3 comments v2
 - [ ] Need new background model
-- [ ] Whats wrong with mixed data fits ?
+- [x] Whats wrong with mixed data fits ?
-	- [ ] Repeate Closure with old SvB
+	- [x] Repeate Closure with old SvB
-- [ ] What is up with PS FSR
+- [ ] What is up with PS FSR ?

 Towards v4
 - [ ] Update nominal background for k-folding